APES Self-defense Theory

 Criminals seldom attack unless with some sort of advantage (superior number of fighters, weapons, size, surprise) and criminals don't obey rules, so training for one-on-one unarmed fighting against equal-sized opponent subject to artificial rules is unrealistic, plus injuries caused by training typically outweigh injuries avoided by being trained, so poor benefit-cost ratio.

 If self-defense practitioner insists on unarmed one-on-one fight training, then my recommendation is as follows.
 First and foremost, train defense against sucker punches and other surprise attacks.
-Invite expert boxers, kickboxers, muay thai, karate and other striking martial artists to act as paid training partners.
+Invite expert boxers, kickboxers, muay thai, karate, kudo and other striking martial artists to act as paid training partners.
 Ask attacker to pull punches and kicks, to reduce injuries, but don't count on them doing so.
-Instead, wear fencing helmet or sambo/taekwondo headgear with full plexiglass face shield to protect from head butts and strikes to face with elbows, knees, feet and palms of hands (extended fingers could get into eyes, nose, mouth).
+Instead, wear kudo sparring helmet with full plexiglass face shield to protect from head butts and strikes to face with elbows, knees, feet and palms of hands (extended fingers could get into eyes, nose, mouth).
 Attacker can optionally wear gloves and be barefoot, but defender should always be bare-handed and shod (clean tennis or wrestling shoes indoors, any footwear outdoors) as in real-world fights.
 Attempt to dodge attacks and ask attacker for advice regarding defensive maneuvers.
 Anyone who can defend for several minutes against maximum intensity attacks by expert strikers should be well-prepared for surprise attacks by unarmed hoodlums.

 Offensive unarmed striking is difficult skill to master, but without mastery, unarmed striking just adds to danger by bringing us closer to opponent when our goal should be to escape.
 Replace with armed striking with improvised stabbing weapon.
 For training, use tubes of styrofoam, cardboard, rolled up vinyl or other stiff fabric, or other material that will not cause injury if wearing protective helmet with face shield.
 If training partner also armed with simulated weapon, training prepares for defending against knife attacks.
 Alternatively, training to defend against unarmed strikes may be adequate preparation for defending against knife attacks and for using improvised stabbing weapons offensively.

 If attacker cannot be held at distance, then struggle turns into grappling match, which is dangerous, because opponent may have size/strength advantage or be armed with knife, or there may be multiple attackers.
 If self-defense practitioner insists on studying grappling, then judo probably best: teaches bodily awareness and how to fall safely, which are useful skills independent of self-defense applications; judo throw onto concrete substitutes for knockout-power unarmed strike; judo less affected by thuggish gangster mentality than MMA; greater concern with minimizing training injuries than MMA.
 As with striking, focus first on defense against judo throws and compliance holds, then on offense.
 Don't waste time and energy chasing belts.
 Simply master small number of throws and compliance holds usable against opponents who lack judo defense skills.
+(Alternative to judo is kudo, which combines karate striking and judo grappling, however kudo not common outside Japan.)

 Possible real-world application of judo as follows: group surrounds but cannot subdue troublemaker because of his large size, judo practitioner sneaks up from behind and throws troublemaker to ground then applies compliance hold, other members of group jump on top of troublemaker to keep him subdued until police arrive.
 This is low violence alternative to striking troublemaker with weapons (hitting his head with stick, bullets from handgun) before subduing him.